 - create more accurate budgeting and spend forecasts

-To deliver an improved organizational performance we need to collect, cleanse, classify and analyse the spend data in multiple ways to uncover and shed light on opportunities.
+To deliver improved organizational performance, we need to collect, cleanse, classify and analyze the spend data in multiple ways to uncover and shed light on opportunities.
 Besides highlighting areas for cost savings and improved supplier performance, we can make better sourcing decisions, reduce cycle times and ensure contract compliance.

 Spend analysis in enterprise spend management

 Spend analysis is one of the key levers that leading procurement organizations use to optimize their buying power.
 It is one of the four pillars of spend management along with strategic sourcing, supplier management, and procurement process efficiency improvement.